kyleherzog/JsonConverters.Collections/README.md

 ```

 ## EnumerableJsonConverter
-This converter will deserialize a serialized array to any class that implements `IEnumerable<>`.
+This converter will deserialize a serialized array to any type that implements `IEnumerable<>`.
 Just construct the `EnumerableJsonConverter` by passing the type of the objects in the serialized array.
 Then add the converter to the converters array that is passed to `JsonConvert.DeserializeObject<>`, specifying any type that implements `IEnumerable<>` or just an `IEnumerable<>` itself, without the need for any interface name to have been serialized into the data first.

 ```c#
 var serialized = "[true, false, true]";